goodtube4u/goodtube/README.md

 Hello and welcome!
 I'm glad you're here.

 What is GoodTube you ask?
 It's a little plugin for Youtube that;

-- Removes video and page ads.
+- REMOVES 100% OF PAGE AND VIDEO ADS.
+- Allows background play (so you can turn your phone screen off and keep listening).
+- Works on both desktop and mobile (ios and android).
+- Works in all major browsers are supported - Chrome, Firefox, Opera, etc.
+- Loads Youtube videos from different servers (in up to 1080p).
+- Allows you to download the Audio / Video / Entire Playlist in up to 8K quality with the click of a button (at the bottom of the player).
 - Removes shorts.
-- Loads Youtube videos from different servers (in up to 1080p).
 - Removes unwanted search results ("You might also like this", "Other people also watched", etc).
-- Allows you to download the Audio / Video / Playlist in HD with the click of a button (at the bottom of the player).
-- View the full feature list [here](https://github.com/goodtube4u/goodtube?tab=readme-ov-file#features)

-**--- It works on both desktop and mobile ---**

-*Background play is also supported, so you can turn off your screen and keep listening!*

-All major browsers are supported - Chrome, Firefox, Opera, etc.
+- Removes thumbnails for other recommended videos that pop up when a video finishes (I really hate these, try without it's nice).
+- Keeps you up to date, prompting you to update the plugin directly from Youtube when there's a new release.

+And it keeps the good stuff like;

+- The beloved algorithm / watch history.
+- Keyboard shortcuts.
+- Subtitles.
+- Chapters.
+- Autoplay.
+- Playlists.
+- Picture in picture / the miniplayer.
+- Theater mode.

 It's easy to install too, all the instructions are below.